Fraternity & Sorority Life Housing Policies

 - All requests must receive written approval from the Housing Services Facility Coordinator before painting can commence.

-- Approved requests may be completed by the Greek organization or by Housing Services.
+- Approved requests may be completed by the fraternity and sorority life organization or by Housing Services.

 - Work done by the chapter will be inspected upon completion to ensure it meets the standards of Housing Services.